SHL is one of the most recognised and trusted test assessment providers in the world.

 SHL provides a range of different tests from verbal reasoning and numerical reasoning, right through to general ability and personality tests.
 Employers can then pick the tests that will best help them to understand more about their applicants’ relevant skills.

-SHL tests have a prestigious reputation because they are devised with occupational psychologists and use data acquired from the workplace.
+SHL assessments have a prestigious reputation because they are devised by occupational psychologists and use data acquired from the workplace.
 This ensures every question being asked, on every SHL test, delves deep into each candidate’s psyche and skills.

 The tests are designed to be challenging.
-As well as relevant skills, you’re also being tested on your speed, accuracy and ability to keep calm under pressure.
+As well to relevant skills, you’re also being tested on your speed, accuracy, and ability to keep calm under pressure.
 All of this will be reported back to employers to help them select the best person, or people, for a particular role.

 To give yourself the best possible chance of succeeding at your SHL test, follow these ten tips: